ymolists/website/src/routes/blog/gitlab-integration.md

 <h2 class="h1">The last missing piece in your GitLab DevOps pipeline</h2>

 GitLab is one of the most popular DevOps tools/platforms out there, used by more than 100,000 organizations across the globe.
 Through its Web IDE, simple edits can already be made today from within the application.
-However, for more advanced programming tasks, developers require a full development environment.
+However, for more advanced programming tasks, developers require a full developer environment.

 Such dev environments not only include a professional IDE/editor with all the convenient plugins for the project at hand, but also things like compilers, build tools, code generators, databases, and application servers.